NlsDKps/NlsDKps/README.md

-- 👋 Hi, I’m @NlsDKps
+👋 Hi, I’m @NlsDKps,

-- 👀 I’m interested in developing myself and becoming a better me every day.
+I am a software developer currently employed at [Rohde & Schwarz Cybersecurity GmbH](cybersecurity.rohde-schwarz.com).
+First and foremost, I am interested in developing secure software.

-- 🌱 I’m currently learning Rust and small web-applications
+Currently, I am learning Rust as a language and develop small applications to explore new features and crates.

-- 💞️ I’m looking to collaborate on ...
+I'm looking to collaborate on open source softare written in Rust and/or C++.

 - 📫 How to reach me ...

 <!---